Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Installation-nuget-project-netcore.md

 * The Azure App Service Portal (Preferred)
 * The **App Service Settings** dialog in Visual Studio's Publish to Azure App Service

-### Configuring settings for Contrast in Azure App Service Portal
+### Configure settings for Contrast in Azure App Service Portal

 * Go to the **Configuration\Application Settings** blade of your web application in the Azure Portal.